htcondor/htcondor-python/docs/htcondor.rst

       :param str name: A tag name for the returned query iterator.
 This string will always be returned from the :meth:`QueryIterator.tag` method of the returned iterator.
          The default value is the ``condor_schedd``'s name.
-This tag is useful to identify different queries when using the :function:`poll` function.
+This tag is useful to identify different queries when using the :func:`poll` function.
       :return: An iterator for the matching job ads
       :rtype: :class:`~htcondor.QueryIterator`